tve/mqboard/mqtt_async/README.md

 recommended configuration.
 Using ESP-IDFv3 has not been tested.

-This library contains code to handle the esp8266 but it has not been tested, except to determine that the library has to be frozen into the firmware in order to be usable.
-(This is the same situation as with `mqtt_as`.)
-The author does not expect to test with the esp8266 but will accept PRs to fix any issues.
+The source code contains code to handle the esp8266 but it has not been tested and has been commented out.
+The library has to be frozen into the firmware in order to be usable and even then it's questionable whether the esp8266 has enough memory to do anything useful.
+The author does not expect to test with the esp8266 but will accept PRs that don't significantly increase code size for other platforms.

 ### Compatibility with the original mqtt_as

-The API of MQTTClient in `mqtt_async` is largely the same as the original `mqtt_as`, see below for incompatible changes.
+The API of MQTTClient in `mqtt_async` is similar to the original `mqtt_as`:
+- `subscribe()` is the same
+- `publish()` has an optional `sync` parameter
+- the `subs_cb` callback has 5 parameters, adding `qos` and `dup` parameters.
+- the config dict has been changed significantly, see its description
+- a number of auxiliary methods have been dropped, they could be re-added

-The implementation, however, has been rewritten resulting in the following changes:
+The implementation, however, has been rewritten resulting in the following semantic changes:

 1. Support sending streams of MQTT messages at QoS=1 without blocking for an ACK after each message.
    This allows streaming of data using relatively small messages at high data rates.